What Counts as Fair Wear and Tear at the End of my Commercial Vehicle Lease?

 Outside the vehicle

-√ Small scratches that measure up to 10cm that could be removed using mechanic polishing
+- Small scratches that measure up to 10cm that could be removed using mechanical polishing

-√ Stone ships that cover less than 25% of the panel
+- Stone chips that cover less than 25% of the panel

-√ On non-painted or textured bumpers any scuff or scratch up to 10cm
+- On a non-painted or textured bumpers, any scuff or scratch up to 10cm

-√ Any discolouration on bumper, grilles and panels that is due to normal external factors such as the weather
+- Any discolourations on bumper, grilles, and panels that is due to normal external factors such as the weather

-x Any scratch over 10cm whether it can be polished out or not whether they are on the bumper grille or on a panel
+- Any scratch over 10cm whether is can be polished out or not, whether they are on a bumper, grille, or panel

-x Any paint discolouration that is seen to be caused for example by incorrect chemical usage
+- Any paint discolouration that is seen to be caused, for example by incorrect chemical usage

 Tyres and wheel rims

-√ Tyres will the legal minimal tread of 1.6 mm
+- Tyres with the legal minimum tread of 1.6mm

-√ 1 scratch scuff or abrasion on the face of the wheel trim that measures under 10 cm
+- 1 scratch, scuff, or abrasion on the face of the wheel rim that measures under 10cm

-x Any scuff, scratch or abrasion that measures over 10 cm
+- Any scuff, scratch, or abrasion that measures over 10cm

-x Any bulges, cracks or cuts to the tyre
+- Any bulges, cracks, or cuts to the tyre

-x Any deformity to the tyre, wheel trim, wheel cap, wheel rim or alloy
+- Any deformity to the tyre, wheel trim, wheel cap, wheel rim, or alloy

-x Any tyre with a tread under the legal limit of 1.6 mm
+- Any tyre with a tread under the legal limit of 1.6mm

 Windows, lights and external mirrors

-√ Stone chips to the surface of light casings that have not caused a break in the casing
+- Stone chips to the surface of the light casings that have not caused a break in the casing

-√ Any added phone fixings can be left so long as they are properly fitted
+- Any added phone fixing can be left so long as they are properly fitted

-x Any soiling or unpleasant odour that is not likely to be removed by general cleaning
+- Any soiling or unpleasant odour that is not likely to be removed bu general cleaning

-x Any cut, abrasion, tear or deformation of inside materials e.g. seats, carpets and floor mats
+- Any cut, abrasion, tear or deformation of inside materials e.g seats, carpets and floor mats

 Loading area, sills and seals

-x Any damage to the interior lining that impacts upon the use of windows, doors or any other fitting
+- Any damage to the interior lining that impacts upon the use of the windows, doors, or any other fitting

-x Any missing lining or lining that has become ripped or torn.
+- Any missing lining or lining that has become ripped or torn

 If you have been leasing your light commercial vehicle from Rivervale Leasing we will happily supply you with the full guidelines to study!